 How do people make history under conditions designed to dissuade them from intervening in it?
 Los Angeles blacks are better paid than any others in the United States, but they are also the most separated from the California superopulence that is flaunted all around them.
 Hollywood, the pole of the global spectacle, is right next door.
 They are promised that, with patience, they will join in America's prosperity, but they come to see that this prosperity is not a fixed state but an endless ladder.
 The higher they climb, the farther they get from the top, because they start off disadvantaged, because they are less qualified and thus more numerous among the unemployed, and finally because the hierarchy that crushes them is not based on economic buying power alone: they are also treated as inherently inferior in every area of daily life by the customs and prejudices of a society in which all human power is based on buying power.
 Just as the human riches of the American blacks are despised and treated as criminal, monetary riches will never make them completely acceptable in America's alienated society: individual wealth will only make a rich nigger because blacks as a whole must represent poverty in a society of hierarchized wealth.
 Every witness noted the cry proclaiming the global significance of the uprising: "This is a black revolution and we want the world to know it!"
 Freedom Now is the password of all the revolutions of history, but now for the first time the problem is not to overcome scarcity, but to master material abundance according to new principles.
-Mastering abundance is not just changing the way it is shared out, but totally reorienting it.
-This is the first step of a vast, all-embracing struggle.

-The blacks are not alone in their struggle, because a new pro- letarian consciousness (the consciousness that they are not at all the masters of their own activities, of their own lives) is developing in America among strata which in their rejection of modern seem to acquire human qualities and truly human manifestations appear as unconscious "animal behavior."
+Mastering abundance a hidden logic that finds its expression in insane ideas and grotesque values.
+Estranged from their own world, people are everywhere surrounded by strangers.
+The barbarians are no longer at the ends of the earth, they are among the general population, made into barbarians by their forced participation in the worldwide system of hierarchical consumption.
+The veneer of humanism that camouflages all this is inhuman, it is the negation of human activities and desires; it is the humanism of the commodity, the solicitous care of the parasitical commodity for its human host.
+For those who reduce people to objects, objects seem to acquire human qualities and truly human manifestations appear as unconscious "animal behavior."
 Thus the chief humanist of Los Angeles, William Parker, could say: "They started acting like a bunch of monkeys in a zoo."